joindin/joindin-web2/README.md

 1. Change the value of apiUrl to the URL of your development API if you don't want to use the production API.

+**If you are connecting to the production API, you will find that you won't be able to log in.
+Please use your local development API if you require to be logged in**

 ## Other Resources

 * The main website http://joind.in